Content

 Style

 This is not an essay, and students who submit answers using a traditional essay style will see their overall mark impacted as a result.
-You must preserve the question/response format, and your responses should stress intelligibility to an intelligent, but non-technical audience.
+You must preserve the question/response format, and your responses should be readily-grasped by an intelligent, but non-technical audience.
 This doesn’t mean that you don’t need citations, but you should not employ an academic writing style.
 See the models provided below for insights into how to write for a less technical audience.

 There will also be opportunities to discuss the submission during the second half of term.